If you’ve been doing this online business thing for any amount of time, you’ve seen the term “sales funnel.”

-The advantage of the low-cost offer is that there’s very little risk for your reader.
+The advantage for the reader is that a low-cost offer has very little risk.
 They have a chance to “try out” your paid content without spending a lot of money.

 The advantage for you is that you’ve turned a lead into a customer.
 And once someone becomes a customer, they are more likely to buy more products from you at a higher price (this assumes that your paid product meets their expectations – so bring your A-game).

 How does a sales funnel work?

 When you visualize a sales funnel, you see that your free content (at the top of the funnel) goes to the largest audience.